If you don’t have employer-sponsored health insurance, finding affordable health care can seem like an impossible task.

-They charge $2.50 per month for the HSA itself, plus $3 to access the investing platform.
-But HSA Bank waives both fees if you maintain a minimum balance of $5,000.
+They charge $2.50 per month for the HSA itself.
+HSA Bank waives this fee if you maintain a minimum balance of $3,000.
+If you want paper statements, they charge $1.50 per month.
 The only other fee they charge is a $25 account closure fee.

 In addition to TD Ameritrade, HSA Bank offers an alternative investing option with more hands-on management through Devenir if you’re looking for more guidance.
-Devenir follows a robo-advising model, and they charge accordingly, in the form of an annual fee of 0.45% of your AUM.
+Devenir follows a robo-advising model emphasizing index fund ETFs, and they charge accordingly, in the form of an annual fee of 0.30% of your AUM.

 HSA Bank offers great ease of access with a debit card, checks, and full online banking.
 To use the investing options, either through TD Ameritrade or Devenir, you must have a balance of at least $1,000.

-Further HSA uses Charles Schwab’s brokerage platform to manage your trades and investments.
-This works out great, because Schwab no longer charges any commissions on U.S. equities.
+Further HSA uses Charles Schwab’s brokerage platform to manage your trades and HSA investments.
+This works out great because Schwab no longer charges any commissions on U.S. equities.

 Further HSA charges an $18 annual fee.
 Monthly maintenance fees vary by plan and range from $1 to $4 per month.
 The more expensive plans offer higher interest.
-Further HSA doesn’t charge enrollment fees, account closure fees, or excess contribution refund fees.
+If you prefer a checking-style HSA, they charge $3 per month for their Further Select HSA.
+They don’t charge enrollment fees, account closure fees, or excess contribution refund fees.